OliviaA22/document-manager/README.md

 ## Description

-This robust HumHub module Document Management, offers comprehensive functionality for managing documents efficiently within your HumHub instance.
+This HumHub module Document Management, offers comprehensive functionality for managing documents efficiently within your HumHub instance.
 With a user-friendly interface and robust features, this module simplifies document organization and access for both users and administrators.
 It empowers users and administrators with seamless document management capabilities, offering user-friendly interfaces and advanced features tailored to various needs.

 ## Key Functionalities